Skip Navigation

 • Percent of communities and states that adopt and scale mother-infant dyad programs as a standard of care and best practice for advancing postpartum and well-child preventive care.
 (Measures the population-level impact and spread of the strategy)

-• Percent of families, particularly those from communities facing economic or social barriers, who experience improved health and well-being, through the access, quality, and coordination of care provided by mother-infant dyad programs.
+• Percent of families, particularly those from communities facing economic or social challenges, who experience improved health and well-being, through the access, quality, and coordination of care provided by mother-infant dyad programs.
 (Assesses the family and community-level impact and value of the strategy)

 Note.
 When looking at your ESMs, SPMs, or other strategies: